Getting Around Amsterdam

 You’ll notice that there are hundreds of thousands of bikes on the streets of Amsterdam and they are excellent and fun transportation in one sense, but there are major downsides:

-• Theft – If Amsterdam is the bicycle capital of Europe it’s also the bike theft capital of Europe.
+- Bike Theft in Amsterdam – If Amsterdam is the bicycle capital of Europe it’s also the bike theft capital of Europe.
 You’ll rent a sturdy lock along with the bike, but sometimes that isn’t even enough.
 Parking your rented bike in crowded areas either means you’ll have to spend a good chunk of time being certain you are in a safe place and/or go through some stress that you really don’t need on your holiday.

-• Parking – Believe it or not, parking bikes in Amsterdam is a bit of a challenge.
+- Parking a Bike in Amsterdam – Believe it or not, parking bikes in Amsterdam is a bit of a challenge.
 Particularly in the crowded tourist areas, bike racks are usually jammed and sometimes you have to drive around for 5 extra minutes searching for a suitable and safe place to lock up.
 And even then you might end up parking your bike a couple hundred meters from where you are going anyway.

 Don’t misunderstand, renting a bike in Amsterdam can be a really enjoyable and unforgettable activity on your visit, but this is a less than ideal way of getting from place to place.